FuelLabs/fuel-docs/src/developer-quickstart.md

 Success!
 Created frontend at Fuel/fuel-project/frontend
 ```

-You should now have your outer folder, `fuel-project`, with two folders inside: `counter-contract` and `frontend`
+You should now have your outer folder, `fuel-project`, with two folders inside: `counter-contract` and `frontend`.

 ![project folder structure](./images/quickstart-folder-structure.png)